Amitminer/Omnibot/README.md

-# example-bot-discord
+# example-python-bot-discord
 1. Clone this repository
 2. Grab a token on Discord's [developer portal](https://discord.com/developers/applications).
 3. paste your bot token in 43 line
-4. install discord.py in your project xD #Code language= python3 Type ```pip install discord.py``` in console
+4. install discord.py in your project xD
+Type ```pip install discord.py``` in console

 **Then run your bot xD